In the 'land of the immortals': Japan's centenarian pop band

 Belting out songs in the midday heat, a group of women decked in colorful garb want to redefine what it means to be geriatric.

-Meet KBG48, a band like no other: They're all over 80 and count a centenarian as their most senior member.
+Meet KBG84, a band like no other: They're all over 80 and count a centenarian as their most senior member.

 " 'Chomei da ne' is an expression in Kohama.
 It means that everyone lives long," Natsuko Maenaka, 84, says as she adds the finishing touches to her costume.
 Kohama is a small, remote island southwest of Okinawa.